vml312/SpeedupTFM/WebPage/README.md

 @mainpage

-This project contains the following Python files in the directory.
+This project contains the following Python files, with `main.py` as the entry point:

 - accelCalculator.py
 - accelerate_srt.py